alchemycodelab/work-with-us/instructor.md

 ### Tech

 Practical application in very important, we're looking for people with significant work experience in the technologies we teach who can relate personal stories to students.
+We are also looking for people contributing, or wanting to contribute, to the tech ecosystem in which they are working.

 ### Communication